South University: Faculty

 South University relies on an unbundling of academic labor.
-The online campus has no full-time instructors and 720 part-time instructors for 5,405 students.
-South's largest physical campus, in Tampa, Florida, has 25 full-time instructors and 73 part-time instructors for 867 students.
+The online campus has 41 full-time instructors and 539 part-time instructors for 7,707 students.
+South's largest physical campus, in Tampa, Florida, has 16 full-time instructors and 65 part-time instructors for 712 students.

 Accreditation

 South University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award doctoral, master's, bachelor's, and associate degrees.
 The institution is classified by SACSCOC as a Level VI institution, meaning it offers four or more doctoral degree programs.
-The University also offers post-graduate certificate programs through its College of Nursing and Public Health.
+The university also offers post-graduate certificate programs through its College of Nursing and Public Health.

 School of Pharmacy

 South University became the first university in the Savannah area to offer a health professions doctorate when it launched its Doctor of Pharmacy program in 2002.
 South University's accelerated Doctor of Pharmacy degree (Pharm.D.) program is one of only a limited number nationwide that provides four academic years of study within three calendar years.
 The degree program is offered at both the Savannah, Georgia and Columbia, South Carolina campuses.

 The Doctor of Pharmacy program is accredited by the Accreditation Council for Pharmacy Education (ACPTE).